 Uses of NMR

-2. Nuclear magnetic resonance spectroscopy is mainly used to determine the purity of various solids and liquids therefore, finds its prime application in the quality control departments.
+2. Nuclear magnetic resonance spectroscopy is mainly used to determine the purity of various solids and liquids; therefore, it is mostly applicable in the quality control departments.

-3. NMR is used to study the molecular structures of a variety of solids and liquids.
+3. NMR is used to study the molecular structure of a variety of solids and liquids.

 5. NMR spectroscopy is best suited to study the structure of carbon-based compounds or organic compounds.